 Note to editor: 15-25\209r0 adds a new field “Response Status present” to the end of the Extended Presence Bitmap so bit 7 is still the only Reserved bit.

-The SMC TLVs Present field when set to one indicates that the SMC TLVs field is present in the Message Content field.
-A value of zero indicates absence of the SMC TLVs field in the Message Content field.

 The Start and End Slot Indices Present field when one indicates that both the Start Slot Index field and the End Slot Index field are present in the Message Content field, or are not included when the Start and End Slot Indices Present field value is zero.